erwald/fp-usage-server/README.md

 2. Clone this repo.
 3. Run `mix deps.get` from the project folder to get all out of date dependencies.
 4. Run `mix run --no-halt` to start the server.
 To stop the server, press `Ctrl+C` and then `a`.
+5. Go to `localhost:4000/reports` to see the collected usage statistics.

 ## Dependencies